chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Getting Started

-Sometimes it is not immediately obvious which view is the superview.
-So how would we go about finding the common superview for two views?
-To begin, lets focus on the first input view.
-For the sake of this exercise I'm going to assume that each view has been given a unique integer for its tag property.
-We can create a dictionary and use the tags as the keys for each value.
-The value will be the view for which the key is a tag.
+Sometimes it is not immediately obvious which view is the common superview for two different views.
+So, how would we go about finding the common superview?
+Let's take this problem one view at a time.
+To begin with let's create a table to store the superviews we find.
+For the sake of this exercise I'm going to assume that each view has been given a unique integer as a tag property.
+We are going to use that tag as the key for each corresponding view in the table.

 {% highlight swift linenos %}